 - Keep communication ongoing and regular

 - Do a dry run before you go back to work.
-It gives you an opportunity to practice and make any adjustments to your plan
+It allows you to practice and make any adjustments to your plan

 - Listen to relaxing music or maybe watch funny videos to help you relax while pumping